-We have reviewed the accompanying interim consolidated statement of financial position of Talaat Mostafa Group Holding Company "TMG Holding" (S.A.E) as of 30 June 2022 as well as the related interim consolidated statements of profit or loss and comprehensive income for the three-months and six-months periods then ended, and the interim consolidated statements of changes in equity and cash flows for the six-months period then ended and a summary of significant accounting policies and other explanatory notes, Management is responsible for the preparation and fair presentation of theses interim financial statements in accordance with Egyptian Accounting Standards and applicable Egyptian Laws, and the decision and interpretations issued by Financial statements based on our review.
+We have reviewed the accompanying interim consolidated statement of financial position of Talaat Mostafa Group Holding Company "TMG Holding" (S.A.E) "The Company" and its subsidiaries (The Group) as of 30 September 2022 as well as the related interim consolidated statements of profit or loss and comprehensive income for the three and nine-month periods then ended, and the interim consolidated statements of changes in equity and cash flows for the nine-month period then ended and a summary of significant accounting policies and other explanatory notes, Management is responsible for the preparation and fair presentation of theses interim financial statements in accordance with Egyptian Accounting Standards, and applicable Egyptian Laws, and the decision and interpretations issued by Financial Regulatory Authority (FRA).
+Our responsibility is to express a conclusion on these interim consolidated financial statements based on our review.